jthiem/overlapadd/README.md

 This small function implements a (real-valued) FFT-based overlap-add linear finite impulse response filter.
 It should behave similarly to scipy.signal.lfilter, but is generally much faster.
-See the Jupyter notebook for a timing test on an ancient (Core2Duo) Mac Mini (using Anaconda Python 3.5).
+See the Jupyter notebook for a timing test;
-It's also generally faster than scipy.signal.fftconvolve.
+on an ancient (Core2Duo) Mac Mini (using Anaconda Python 3.5) lfilter took 809 ms for a 3000 tap filter, using olafilt the same took only 60 ms.  It's also generally faster than scipy.signal.fftconvolve.

 See https://en.wikipedia.org/wiki/Overlap%E2%80%93add_method
 for a good explanation of Overlap-add compared to standard